Factors Affecting HVAC Design

 The aim is to achieve a Star rating of at least 6 out of 10.
 A completely passive house requiring no mechanical heating or cooling can achieve a Star rating of 10.

-We suggest this approach for your HVAC design:
+We suggest this approach to work through the factors affecting your HVAC design:

 - Identify your needs as a family.